ZeliardM/arlo/README.md

 * If using a downstream plugin (e.g. Homekit) and using WebRTC, the recommended RTP Sender in the Homekit plugin is `default`.
 Even if you are using RTSP to record.
 If you are only using RTSP/DASH and not using WebRTC at all, the recommended RTP Sender is `FFmpeg`.
 * Prebuffering should only be enabled if the camera is wired to a persistent power source, such as a wall outlet, solar panels do not appear to be sufficient.
 Prebuffering will only work if your camera does not have a battery or `Plugged In to External Power` is selected.

 Note that streaming cameras uses extra Internet bandwidth, since video and audio packets will need to travel from the camera through your network, out to Arlo Cloud, and then back to your network and into Scrypted.
+With the addition of local streaming for cameras that support it, a base station is required.
+This allows for the local network communication between the plugin and the camera without having to bring the stream down from the cloud first.

 ## IMAP 2FA